HerrSchulze/react-charging-tracker/README.md

 - Log charging sessions with station, location, energy, and cost
 - Link sessions to travel events
 - Track cost per kWh for each session
+- Autocomplete suggestions for charge card providers based on existing entries
 - Filter sessions by travel event using the query parameter
 - Clear filter with the close button in the title bar